dlbewley/demo-metallb/README-BGP.md

 > [!IMPORTANT]
 > This is an example MetalLB configuration with BGP support.
 It is intentionally rather simple and could be enhanced by adding a password to the BGP peer relationships and it could be more responsive to topology changes by enabling BFD.
+>
+> If the BGP peer is not on the directly connected subnet (is more than 1 hop away) you must enable ebgpMultiHop https://metallb.io/concepts/bgp/index.html#limitations-of-the-frr-mode

 > [!WARNING]
 > Do not attempt to use a password when peering with a Unifi device.
 It lacks the necessary `tcp_md5sig` kernel module.
 [Here](https://github.com/fabianishere/udm-kernel-tools) is a tool which _may_ help.